-Funds which own less than 25% MLPs do not pay taxes at the fund level, enabling them to pass through the entire return to their investors.
+Funds that own less than 25% MLPs do not pay taxes at the fund level, enabling them to pass through the entire return to their investors.
 The return of capital benefit from owning MLPs is muted due to the limit imposed on MLP ownership.
 Investors interested in RIC-compliant energy infrastructure funds should research what the fund owns for the other 75%.
 Common positions include midstream C-Corporations, utility companies, exploration and production companies, refiners, and MLP affiliates structured as C-Corporations.

-|Advantages:||Ownership of the underlying securities|
+|Advantages:||– Ownership of the underlying securities|

-Little to no tracking error
+– Little to no tracking error

-Generally lower yield
+|Disadvantages:||– Generally lower yield|

-Total return investors in a taxable account
+– Total return investors in a taxable account

-As with 40 Act Funds that make a C corporation tax election, RIC compliant 40 Act funds may be mutual funds or ETFs.
+As with 40 Act Funds that make a C-Corporation tax election, RIC compliant 40 Act funds may be mutual funds or ETFs.

-40 Act Funds – C corporation taxation – 100% MLPs
+40 Act Funds – C-corporation taxation – 100% MLPs

-A 40 Act Fund, such as a mutual fund or ETF, which owns more than 25% MLPs will be taxed as a C-Corporation.
+A 40 Act Fund, such as a mutual fund or ETF, that owns more than 25% MLPs will be taxed as a C-Corporation.
 As the underlying positions increase in value, the fund will accrue a deferred tax liability (DTL) to account for taxes that will be owed should the position be sold.
 This DTL is assessed at the corporate tax rate of 21% plus an assumed rate attributable to state taxes.
-The DTL is removed from the Net Asset Value (NAV) of the fund, meaning that if the value of the underlying portfolio rises from $100 to $110, the fund’s NAV will move from $100 to $107.9.
+The DTL is removed from the net asset value (NAV) of the fund, meaning that if the value of the underlying portfolio rises from $100 to $110, the fund’s NAV will move from $100 to $107.90.
 As the position falls, the DTL will be reduced.

-Fees are taken from the NAV, preserving the yield
+-> Fees are taken from the NAV, preserving the yield

-|Disadvantages:||DTL mutes gains and losses when the fund is in a net DTL position|
+|Disadvantages:||– DTL mutes gains and losses when the fund is in a net DTL position|

-|Suitability:||Taxable investors seeking after-tax yield|
+|Suitability:||– Taxable investors seeking after-tax yield|

 ETFs vs Mutual Funds

-ETFs trade throughout the day; whereas mutual funds price only at the end of the day.
+ETFs trade throughout the day, whereas mutual funds price only at the end of the day.
 However, mutual funds always price at NAV, while ETF prices are determined by the market.
 ETFs may also be sold short.
 Typically, ETFs have lower fees, ranging from around 40 bps-100 bps.
 Mutual funds fees in this category are a bit higher and range from around 70 bps–140 bps.
 Mutual funds may also use up to 33% leverage.

 CEFs were the first 100% MLP C-Corporation, 40 Act products.
 Like mutual funds, they can also use up to 33% leverage.
 Because CEFs do not have a creation/redemption feature, pricing may stray from NAV, causing them to trade at a premium or discount.
 Their liquidity is also constrained by the fund itself as opposed to the underlying securities held.

-Exchange-Traded Notes (ETNs)
+Exchange Traded Notes (ETNs)

-|Advantages:||Little to no tracking error as the bank agrees to pay the return|
+|Advantages:||– Little to no tracking error as the bank agrees to pay the return|

-Intraday knowledge of portfolio holdings
+– Intraday knowledge of portfolio holdings

-100% MLP exposure
+– Up to 100% MLP exposure

-|Disadvantages:||Coupons are taxed at ordinary income rates|
+|Disadvantages:||– Coupons are taxed at ordinary income rates|

-Lower income as the expense ratio is removed from coupon payments
+– Lower income as the expense ratio is removed from coupon payments

-Exposure to the credit risk of the underlying bank
+– Exposure to the credit risk of the underlying bank

-|Suitability:||Tax-advantaged accounts such as 401(k)s or IRAs|
+|Suitability:||– Tax-advantaged accounts such as 401(k)s or IRAs|

-Total return investors in a taxable account
+– Total return investors in a taxable account

-Investors comfortable with the credit risk of the financial institution
+– Investors comfortable with the credit risk of the financial institution

 Separately Managed Accounts (SMA)

-|Advantages:||Keeps tax characteristic of the underlying investment|
+|Advantages:||– Keeps tax characteristic of the underlying investment|

-Typically lower fees than publicly traded products
+– Typically has lower fees than publicly traded products

-High minimum investment
+– High minimum investment

-|Suitability:||Large institutions such as pensions and endowments|
+|Suitability:||– Large institutions such as pensions and endowments|

-Very wealthy individual investors
+– Very wealthy individual investors